dbochicchio/vera/VeraAlexa/README.md

   {RoutineName="YourRoutineName", GroupZones="Bedroom"}, 666)
 ```

-# Use in code: Generic commands (OpenLuup only)
+# Use in code: Generic commands (requires jq)
-Commands are only supported under OpenLuup (with jq package installed) at the moment:
+Commands are only supported with jq:

 ```
 luup.call_action("urn:bochicchio-com:serviceId:VeraAlexa1",